 Alternative Fuel Vehicle Registration Fees

-All-electric vehicle (EV), plug-in hybrid electric vehicle (PHEV), and hybrid electric vehicle (HEV) owners are required to pay an additional annual registration fee.
-Fee amounts are as follows:
+Electric vehicle (EV), plug-in hybrid electric vehicle (PHEV), and hybrid electric vehicle (HEV) owners and owners of vehicles powered by a fuel other than gasoline, diesel, electricity, natural gas, or propane are required to pay an additional annual registration fee.
+A six-month registration option with fees at lower amounts is also available.
+Annual fee amounts as of April 1, 2025 are as follows:

 Registration Fee